marksiemers/hierarchy_tests/README.md

 ## Running Benchmarks
 The rake tasks for benchmarking are currently a work in progress.

-For now, you can restore the db and
+For now, you can restore the db and manually test in the rails console.

 ## Notes
 In the interest of making setup faster, and knowing this is not planned for production, a few ugly things have been done so far.
 If you hate any of these enough to fix them and create a PR, please do:
 * Unnecessarily a full Rails app
-** Left it this way, in-case anyone wants to try to make benchmarking reports available over the web
+** Left it this way, in-case anyone wants to try to make benchmarking reports available over the web, but this really is a database/activerecord benchmarking app
 * The `SELECT INTO` in a migration to create and seed table ** This one is particularly bad, and I plan to fix it, so the creation remains in the migration, and the seeding happens in the seed file
 ** You have to do hacky things right now